Biden touts inspectors general as key for small business relief

 House Democrats say Mr. Biden‘s $1.9 trillion relief proposal does include money earmarked for oversight over how some of the funds are spent.

-It also includes some additional money for the PPP program.
-Loans under the program are forgiven as long as companies spend a certain amount to cover payroll.
+It also includes some additional money for the PPP program and expands the eligibility of the program to include certain nonprofit groups.

 The Democrat-led House is aiming to pass its version of Mr. Biden’s package by the end of the month.